 Anxiety causes several physical symptoms, including high blood pressure.
 While anxiety doesn’t cause hypertension, the two conditions often occur together.
-If you suffer from anxiety along with high blood pressure, it is vital to treat both conditions.
+If you suffer from anxiety attacks along with high blood pressure, it is vital to treat both conditions.

 Anxiety is a normal emotion that everyone experiences occasionally.
 It’s usually related to stressors in your life, such as work or family obligations.
 When the anxiety level is high, you may feel tense, nervous, or on edge.
 But once the situation resolves, your anxiety usually goes away.

 High blood pressure is a chronic condition that requires ongoing medical treatment.
 Left untreated, it leads to serious health complications, including heart disease and stroke.

 Dr. David Heffelfinger is an associate professor of physiology at the University of Colorado Denver School of Medicine.
 His research shows that anxiety can cause hypertension.
 While anxiety attacks doesn’t cause hypertension, the two conditions are often linked.
 Anxiety triggers the body’s natural “fight or flight” response.
 This response causes the heart to beat faster and the blood vessels to constrict.
 These changes often lead to a temporary increase in blood pressure.